TeachBooks/systems-engineering-design/book/chapters/chapter_5_1.md

 Decision theory articulates the three key elements of decision-making processes as:

-1. Identification of options or choices
+1. **Identification** of options or choices
-2. Development of expectations on the outcomes of each choice
+2. **Development** of expectations on the outcomes of each choice
-3. Formulation of a system of values for rating the outcomes to provide an effective ranking and thereby obtaining the preferred choice.
+3. **Formulation** of a system of values for rating the outcomes to provide an effective ranking and thereby obtaining the preferred choice.

-[^1]: Barzilai
+[^1]: Barzilai, J. (2001).
+Preference Function Modeling: The Mathematical Foundations of Decision Theory.